Why do you believe?

 Christians, we can do better moving forward

-I heard earlier this week from a well-meaning believer online how we need to just “invite others, even atheists, into an experience with God….you can’t argue with that…people don’t really need arguments or reasons for God.”
+Earlier this week I heard from a well-meaning believer online how we need to just “invite others, even atheists, into an experience with God….you can’t argue with that…people don’t really need arguments or reasons for God.”

 Hold on a minute.